UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/2_finetuning_absa_models.md

 trainer.train()
 ```

-The Trainer will save the model checkpoints during the training to the given `absa_checkpoints` directory.
-Those include model weights, optimizer, and scheduler states, but not the tokenizer.
-Checkpoints are good for re-initializing the training procedure.
-For production, only weights and tokenizer are important.
-It makes sense to store those two artefacts at the same position for later usage:
+The Trainer will save the model checkpoints during the training to the `absa_checkpoints` directory.
+Those include model weights, optimizer, and scheduler states, but not a tokenizer.
+Checkpoints are good for re-initializing/continuing the training procedure.
+For production usage, only model weights and tokenizer are important.
+It makes sense to store those two artefacts at the same position for later usage after the training has finished:

 ```python
 from transformers import AutoTokenizer